algorandfoundation/fnet-scripts/README.md

 ## Fnet algod setup

-1) Prerequisite: Set up algod, e.g. via `apt install -y algorand`
+1) Prerequisite: Set up algod, e.g. via `apt install -y algorand`.

+2) Disable automatic updates.
+For `apt`, you can mark the package as non-upgradable with `sudo apt-mark hold algorand`.
+(If you later want to stop running fnet algod and want to mark it as upgradable again, use `sudo apt-mark unhold algorand`)

-2) Update start.sh and stop.sh if necessary: These assume that systemd is managing the node, and specifically the command `systemctl start algorand`.
+3) Update start.sh and stop.sh if necessary: These assume that systemd is managing the node, and specifically the command `systemctl start algorand`.
 If this is not the case on your system, update these files.

-3) Stop algod: `sudo ./stop.sh`
+4) Stop algod: `sudo ./stop.sh`

-4) Run configure: `./configure.sh` - configure local binaries, genesis, config.
+5) Run configure: `./configure.sh` - configure local binaries, genesis, config.
 See below.

-5) Start algod: `sudo ./start.sh`
+6) Start algod: `sudo ./start.sh`

 ## Automatic Updates